tayruxin/tp/docs/UserGuide.md

 **Format:** `view INDEX`

->`INDEX` must be a positive integer (i.e. 1, 2, 3, ...) and should not exceed the number of companies in the list.
-It should also be less than the maximum allowed integer (i.e. less than or equal to 2147483647).
+> `INDEX` must be a positive integer less than or equal to the maximum integer (i.e., 1, 2, 3, ..., 2147483647).
+It must also not be greater than the number of companies in the list.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>